ghxiao/city-bench/README.md

 * Postgres/PostGIS connections: `connection_id  sql_statement`

    The `connection_id` refers to `CONNECTION` from the defintions.
-'sql_statement` defines the SQL "Select-From-Where" statement which is executed on the refered database.
+`sql_statement` defines the SQL "Select-From-Where" statement which is executed on the refered database.
 The result can be processed a set of n-tuples, which can be accessed by its index in the `target` step.
 E.g.,